plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 #### CopyTo(System.String,System.String)
 Copies the given file to the given directory.

-#### UnifyPath(Plainion.IO.IFileSystem,System.String)
+#### UnifyPath(System.String)
 Unifies the given path in the way that simple string compare succeeds.
-Removes tailing (back)slashes and converts into full qualified path.
+Removes trailing (back)slashes and converts into full qualified path.

 ## IO.IDirectory
 Abstraction interface for a directory